spikegrobstein/capistrano-symlink_fast/README.md

-# SymlinkFast
+# `symlink_fast`

-SymlinkFast is a Capistrano plugin for doing post-deploy symlinking of your yaml files in a single `run` cycle rather than iterating over each config file individually.
+`symlink_fast` is a Capistrano plugin for doing post-deploy symlinking of your yaml files in a single `run` cycle rather than iterating over each config file individually.

 On large deployments with a large number of configs, this can save significant overhead to the deploy time.

+## Installation

+    gem install symlink_fast

+to install normally, or put the following in your `Gemfile`:

+    gem 'symlink_fast'

 ## Example Usage

+In your capistrano recipe:

     require "symlink_fast/capistrano"